The imperative form of English verbs has a wide range of special uses in formal writing

 USES OF IMPERATIVE VERBS IN FORMAL WRITING

-The main formal writing uses of imperative verbs seem to be instructing, cautioning, commenting, referring, illustrating, hypothesising and signposting.
+Important formal writing uses of imperative verbs include instructing, cautioning, characterising, referring, illustrating, hypothesising, advising and signposting.

 Instructions say how to achieve something desirable.
 They are not commands because they do not compel – their addressees are assumed to be seeking them.

 Academia has numerous well-known uses for instructions.
 Scientific and technological subjects employ them to specify laboratory procedures, Mathematics spells out steps in calculations with them, and all subjects use them in rubrics for exercises and tests (see 94.
 Essay Instruction Words).
 Professional writing too has various uses.
 Consumers often need instructions for understanding the use of a newly-purchased product.
 Teachers may base lesson plans on them.
 Cooks construct recipes with them.

 Verbs are central in instructions.
 They are not always imperative; they can be in the ordinary form instead (either with you or, more formally, in the passive voice – see 46.
 How to Avoid “I”, “We” and “You”), but the imperative form is common, especially outside academia.
 It is not inappropriate in any way (see 166.
 Appropriacy in Professional English), so does not need to be made more polite-sounding with extra words.
 A particular misjudgement in this respect that I encountered recently was in instructions for a new satnav, where please accompanied every imperative.

 Another verb form that instructions sometimes use instead of the imperative is one containing a “modal” verb like should (suggesting advice) or emphatic must.
 However, these forms are mainly found when other verbs in the same instructions are in the imperative form – it would sound strange to use modal verbs exclusively.
 Consider this real-life exam question: